 Phone: 713-590-3305, Email: firstname.lastname@example.org

-Prior to his arrival in Houston, Barkley served as rector of St. John’s Episcopal Church in Roanoke, Va., from 2007–2013 and as rector of the Church of the Holy Apostles in Collierville, Tenn., (a suburb of Memphis) from 2003–2007.
-St. John’s is a historic, downtown congregation with a long tradition of community leadership and service.
-The flagship parish sponsors ministries for urban youth, the poor and the mentally disabled.
-Holy Apostles grew as a “restart parish” from 40 to over 400 members and constructed the first new Episcopal church in West Tennessee in over a decade.
+Prior to Houston, Barkley saerved as the rector of St. John’s Episcopal Church in downtown Roanoke, Virginia.
+Barkley began his vocation as rector of the Church of the Holy Apostles in Collierville, Tennessee (a suburb of Memphis).
+A “re-start” parish that moved from the city to the suburbs, Holy Apostles grew from 40 to over 400 members and constructed the first new Episcopal church in West Tennessee in over a decade.

 Barkley is an avid writer and has published essays in The American Journal of Philosophy & Theology, The Journal of Pastoral Theology, The Anglican Digest, The Living Church, and Ratherview.
 His first book, Elements of Grace, was published in December 2013 by Trinity Books.
 Barkley also preaches and teaches around the country and serves on interfaith panels with leaders from other religious traditions.
 Barkley chairs the boards of The Beacon, Houston’s largest empowerment day center for the homeless, and the Hines Center for Spirituality & Prayer.
 He also serves on the North American Committee for St. George’s College-Jerusalem, the Anglican Center in the Holy Land.

 Barkley earned a Bachelor of Arts in Philosophy & Religion, magna cum laude, from Hendrix College; a Master of Arts in Religious Studies from The University of Chicago; and a Master of Divinity from The Seminary of the Southwest in Austin, Texas, on whose board of trustees he serves.
 He is married to Jill, and they have two children.